hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 ### More than a Sketch

 We decided only having it as a sketch was not enough, and we created an initial prototype for this idea.
-The plan is to at one point integrate it will all major agile planning systems.
+The plan is to integrate this with all major Agile planning systems.
 A new visualization in our mind can make the real difference in the daily lifes of many people.

 Experience the future of agile roadmapping firsthand.
 Explore our demo now: [Agile Roadmaps Prototype](https://flyck.gitlab.io/agile-roadmaps/)